James Mark Baldwin: Mid-career

 Baldwin complemented his psychological work with philosophy, in particular epistemology his contribution to which he presented in the presidential address to the American Psychological Association in 1897.
 By then the work on the Dictionary of Philosophy and Psychology (1902) had been announced and a period of intense philosophical correspondence ensued with the contributors to the project: William James, John Dewey, Charles Sanders Peirce, Josiah Royce, George Edward Moore, Bernard Bosanquet, James McKeen Cattell, Edward B. Titchener, Hugo Münsterberg, Christine Ladd-Franklin, Adolf Meyer, George Stout, Franklin Henry Giddings, Edward Bagnall Poulton and others.

+In 1897, Baldwin was also elected to the American Philosophical Society.

 In 1899 Baldwin went to Oxford to supervise the completion of the Dictionary...
 (1902).
 He was awarded an Honorary Doctorate in Science at Oxford University.
 (In the light of the foregoing, the deafening silence with which J. M. Baldwin was later treated in Oxford publications on the mind may well come to be regarded as one of the significant omissions in the history of ideas for the 20th century.
 Compare for example Richard Gregory: The Oxford Companion to the Mind, first edition, 1987.)